 A number of significant New England music venues have had several different names, among them Boston Music Hall (which became the Orpheum Theatre, then the Aquarius Theatre, then the Orpheum Theatre again), Boston Garden (which became the Fleet Center, then TD Garden), Club Mount Auburn 47 (which became Club 47, then Club Passim) and the Majestic Theatre (which became the Saxon Theatre, then Cutler Majestic Theatre).

-But the one that probably takes the prize as the most multi-monikered of all the region’s major music meccas has had more unique marquees than any of the above – six, to be exact – opening as the Metropolitan Theatre then becoming Music Hall, the Metropolitan Center, Wang Center for the Performing Arts, Citi Performing Arts Center and, currently, The Boch Center Wang Theatre.
-And call it whatever you like because – like all the other venues noted above – while its signage hasn’t been consistent through its history, what matters most always has: the multigenred mix and unquestionable quality of the music within its walls.
+But the one that takes the prize as the most multi-monikered of all the region’s major music meccas has had more marquees than any of the above – six, to be exact.
+It opened as the Metropolitan Theatre then became Music Hall, the Metropolitan Center, Wang Center for the Performing Arts, Citi Performing Arts Center and, currently, The Boch Center Wang Theatre.
+And call it whatever you like because – like each of the other venues noted above – while its signage hasn’t been consistent through its history, what matters most always has: the multigenred mix and unquestionable quality of the music within its walls.

-Opened on October 17, 1925, at 252-272 Tremont Street by the Publix Theatres Corporation, a chain with venues across New England and the greater US, the Metropolitan Theatre (known locally as “the Met”) had a capacity of 4,400 – the biggest theatre in Boston at the time – and was built on as grand an architectural scale as the city’s first major theatrical venue, the Federal Street Theatre (1793-1852, also called the Boston Theatre), designed by Charles Bullfinch, a Bostonian who also designed the US Capitol building’s rotunda and dome.
-The Met itself was designed by esteemed architect Clarence Blackall who, like Bullfinch, trained at L’ École Nationale Supérieure Des Beaux-Arts in Paris and, unlike Bullfinch (whose sole Boston project was Federal Street Theatre), designed 12 additional buildings in the city including three other theatres, Gordon’s Olympia, the Colonial and the Wilbur, and the Copley Plaza Hotel.
+The building was designed by esteemed architect Clarence Blackall who, like Bullfinch, trained at L’ École Nationale Supérieure Des Beaux-Arts in Paris and, unlike Bullfinch (whose sole Boston project was Federal Street Theatre), designed 12 additional buildings in the city including three other theatres (Gordon’s Olympia, the Colonial and the Wilbur) and the Copley Plaza Hotel.

-That rapidly changing commercial tide forced Sack Theatres to steer Music Hall in a significantly different direction, and the rudder they chose to do so was a musical genre still in its relative infancy at the time – what kids in the ‘50s called “rock ‘n’ roll” but what those in the ‘60s just called “rock” – which successfully steered the perilously low-profit venue into smoother financial seas until 1980, like a Titanic that avoided the iceberg.
+That rapidly changing commercial tide forced Sack Theatres to steer Music Hall in a significantly different direction.
+And the rudder they chose to do so was a musical genre still in its relative infancy at the time – what kids in the ‘50s had called “rock ‘n’ roll” but what those in the ‘60s called simply “rock” – which successfully steered the perilously low-profit venue into smoother financial seas until 1980, like a Titanic that avoided the iceberg.

 In August 1968, The Who appeared at Music Hall, the first of dozens of rock bands that would do so over the next dozen years.
 The next were The Beacon Street Union, The Grass Roots and The Beach Boys, who played on a triple bill in November, followed in 1969 by three more rock acts – Janis Joplin, Jefferson Airplane and Donovan – and shows by Johnny Cash, José Feliciano, The Clancy Brothers and Tommy Makem.

-From 1970 until Frank Zappa played the final rock concert at Music Hall in May 1980, the Grateful Dead appeared the most – 15 times, to be exact – followed by Zappa (11), Bruce Springsteen (10), Cat Stevens (7), The Beach Boys, The Kinks, Aerosmith and The Cars (6 each).
+From 1970 until Frank Zappa played the final rock concert at Music Hall in May 1980, the Grateful Dead appeared the most – 15 times – followed by Zappa (11), Bruce Springsteen (10), Cat Stevens (7), The Beach Boys, The Kinks, Aerosmith and The Cars (6 each).
 Other New England-rooted acts that hit the Music Hall stage were Van Morrison, The J. Geils Band, James Taylor, Joan Baez, Boston, Bonnie Raitt, Sha Na Na and Donna Summer.

-When it comes to additional artists who appeared, anyone even vaguely familiar with ‘60s/’70s-era American radio will recognize most – and probably all – of the names, among them Muddy Waters, Frank Sinatra, Chuck Berry, Bob Dylan, Neil Young, Queen, Elton John, Lou Reed, The Doors, David Bowie, Fleetwood Mac, The Band, The Doobie Brothers, Joni Mitchell, Alice Cooper, Paul Simon, Blood, Sweat & Tears, The Allman Brothers, Jeff Beck, Heart, Pink Floyd, Crosby, Stills, Nash and Young, Steve Miller Band, Bob Seger, Santana, Neil Diamond, Jackson Browne, The Eagles, Cheap Trick, Sly & the Family Stone, Hall & Oates, The Moody Blues, Black Sabbath, ABBA, Lynyrd Skynyrd, ZZ Top, The Pointer Sisters, Deep Purple, Jimmy Buffet, Procol Harum, Patti LaBelle, Yes, Jethro Tull, Barry Manilow, Foghat, Johnny Winter, Blue Öyster Cult, Genesis, Supertramp, Earth, Wind & Fire, Bad Company and Bob Marley & The Wailers, whose June 1978 Music Hall show Island Records released in 2015 as Easy Skanking in Boston 1978.
+When it comes to other artists who appeared, anyone even vaguely familiar with ‘60s/’70s-era American radio will recognize most – and probably all – of the names.
+Among them are Muddy Waters, Frank Sinatra, Chuck Berry, Bob Dylan, Neil Young, Queen, Elton John, Lou Reed, The Doors, David Bowie, Fleetwood Mac, The Band, The Doobie Brothers, Joni Mitchell, Alice Cooper, Paul Simon, Blood, Sweat & Tears, The Allman Brothers, Jeff Beck, Heart, Pink Floyd, Crosby, Stills, Nash and Young, Steve Miller Band, Bob Seger, Santana, Neil Diamond, Jackson Browne, The Eagles, Cheap Trick, Sly & the Family Stone, Hall & Oates, The Moody Blues, Black Sabbath, ABBA, Lynyrd Skynyrd, ZZ Top, The Pointer Sisters, Deep Purple, Jimmy Buffet, Procol Harum, Patti LaBelle, Yes, Jethro Tull, Barry Manilow, Foghat, Johnny Winter, Blue Öyster Cult, Genesis, Supertramp, Earth, Wind & Fire, Bad Company and Bob Marley & The Wailers (whose June 1978 Music Hall show Island Records released in 2015 as Easy Skanking in Boston 1978).

 According to its website, Wang Theatre at Boch Center aims to provide “high-quality, diverse and culturally relevant arts and entertainment,” and for untold thousands of music lovers across New England that will come as no surprise.
 After all, that’s precisely what the venue has been doing for almost 100 years – whatever its marquee happened to be.